-The Risk Management function is led by the Chief Risk Officer UK, who reports into the Chief Compliance & Operations Officer UK.
-The CRO is supported by a Senior Risk Analyst in the UK, two 2nd line risk managers based in Cyprus, and a further 6 risk staff based in Israel, which includes the Group CRO.
+The Risk Management function is led by the Chief Risk Officer UK ("CRO"), who reports into the Chief Compliance & Operations Officer UK.
+The CRO is supported by a Senior Risk Analyst in the UK, 4 2nd line risk managers based in Cyprus, 6 risk staff based in Israel, including the Group CRO and a further 2 risk staff across other sister entities.
 The responsibilities of the Chief Risk Officer include: